lynnfaraday/aresmush.com/_root/fs3/fs3.3/chargen.md

 You may have at most **3 Action Skills rated 5+**, **2 rated 6+** and **1 rated 7+**.
 These limits apply to the total number of skills, so if you have a 6 and a 7, that counts as both 1 at 7+ and 2 at 6+.

-If you have a specialized ability higher than Amateur, you must choose a specialty.
+If you have a specialized ability higher than Fair, you must choose a specialty.
 The first one is free.
 Every additional specialty costs **1 AP**.

 > <i class="fa fa-cubes" aria-hidden="true"></i> **Tip:** You don't gain any points for taking a rating 0 in an Action Skill.
 It costs the same as rating 1.
 Rating 0 is there solely for roleplay flavor if you want to denote a disadvantage.
 Bear in mind that this disadvantage is significant.
 "Everyman" represents your average person.
 For example - Everyman in piloting is someone who maybe saw some movies and played a flight sim game.
 Lower than that would be pretty low indeed.